 6 Conclusion

-It is appears to be economical and politically prudent to undertake as soon as possible a project to install 10 wind turbines on reclaimed land and study the project to ascertain true costs, risks, and benefits with respect to ultimately widespread application of this reclamation strategy.
+This paper showed that a symbiotic approach to short and long term energy needs can lead to an overall reduction in atmospheric CO2.
+It is appears to be economical and politically prudent to undertake as soon as possible a project to install a reasonable number of wind turbines and solar panels on reclaimed land in order to better investigate the hypothesis presented here ascertain true costs, risks, and benefits with respect to ultimately widespread application of this reclamation strategy.

-In parallel, it would be good to conduct a detailed business analysis (short and long term return of investment ROI) of the hypotheses presented here, including:
+In addition, a more detailed business analysis (short and long term return of investment ROI) of the hypotheses presented here should be developed, including:

-The requirement of investing 20% of gross income from oil sands into renewable energy sources as part of land reclamation and to provide electricity for processing the oil sands, and then selling excess electricity back to the grid.
+The requirement of investing a significant percentage of gross income from oil sands into renewable energy sources as part of land reclamation and to provide electricity for extracting and processing oil sands, cleaning up contaminated water, and selling excess electricity back to the grid.

-The ability of a) above to encourage the US to approve of the Keystone pipeline
+The ability of a) above to encourage the US to approve of the Keystone pipeline which would save significant rail transportation costs

-The time effect cost of releasing a lot more CO2 now in exchange for a long term greater reduction.
+The time effect cost of releasing more CO2 in the short term in exchange for a longer term greater cumulative reduction in CO2.

 References